 Volunteering with us

-Volunteers are a crucial part of Resources for Autism, and make a huge contribution to Reach Out and other areas of our work.
-Volunteering for us is fun and rewarding but is hard work.
+Volunteers are a crucial part of Resources for Autism, and make a huge contribution to our work.
+Volunteering for us is fun, rewarding and it can also stretch and challenge.
+We value the benefit it has to both our volunteers and those they support.